kimmminjae/kimmminjae.github.io/_drafts/2020-10-22-Coveo-For-Sitecore-Translate-And-Change-Default-Terms.md

 Note that dictionary strings can contain singular and/or plural tags <sn></sn> <pl></pl>
 ![](/assets/images/blog/2020-10-22-Coveo-For-Sitecore-Translate-And-Change-Default-Terms/2020-10-22-Coveo-For-Sitecore-Translate-And-Change-Default-Terms-08.png)

-Once the folders are properly selected, go to the datasource of the rendering and set the dictionary folder to the one corrisponding to Coveo.
+Once the folders are properly selected, go to the datasource of the rendering and set the dictionary folder to the one corresponding to Coveo.
 Again, your implementation on getting these dictionary items could be different.
 ![](/assets/images/blog/2020-10-22-Coveo-For-Sitecore-Translate-And-Change-Default-Terms/2020-10-22-Coveo-For-Sitecore-Translate-And-Change-Default-Terms-09.png)

 Finally, the terms are edited.
 Note the script section at the bottom of the DOM.